 Address: Pier Head, Liverpool

 The façade of St. George's Hall on Brown Street is festooned with Corinthian columns and statues.
-Its sumptuously decorated Great Hall, boasting one of the world's largest organs, is often used for concerts, while to the rear of the building, the splendid St. John's Gardens feature statues of prominent Liverpudlians.
+Its sumptuously decorated Great Hall, boasting one of the world's largest organs, is often used for concerts.
+To the rear of the building, the splendid St. John's Gardens feature statues of prominent Liverpudlians.

 Address: St. George's Place, Liverpool

-Associated with the Walker Art Gallery, Sudley House is an early 19th-century mansion on Mossley Hill and is home to a gallery containing artists such as Gainsborough and Turner.
+Associated with the Walker Art Gallery, Sudley House is well worth visiting.
+Set in an early 19th-century mansion on Mossley Hill, it's home to a gallery containing artists such as Gainsborough and Turner.